fintech-hub/loan-fintech-api/README.md

 # Loan Fintech API with Django REST Framework

-  ⚠️️️️ This is a work in progress.
-See [Issues](https://github.com/leogregianin/loan-fintech-api/issues) for more details.

 ## Objective
 The main objective of this project is to create an API to manage the loan payments control system from a fintech.